gajjarHari/gajjarHari.github.io/README.md

 1. Describe how to create a static website using Markdown and Github.
 2. Explain why the steps shows are important in creating a website.
 ### Prerequisites:
 You must be able to create a text file using Markdown.
-If you do not know how to create a markdown file, then go to [More resources](#More-resources:) section.
+If you do not know how to create a markdown file, then go to ["more resources"](#More-resources:) section.
 A link is provided to learn how to create a Markdown file.
 ### Instuctions:

 #### 1. Use Lightweight Markup language to create a text file of your linking